conda-incubator/conda-store/docusaurus-docs/jupyterlab-conda-store/introduction.md

 ## Usage

-In the JupyterLab window, click on `conda-store` menu-bar item to open the UI in a new window within JupyterLab.
+In the JupyterLab window, click on the `conda-store` menu bar item to open the UI in a new window within JupyterLab.

 Learn to use the interface with [conda-store UI tutorials][cs-ui-tutorials].